rasiondetrehasarrived/rasiondetrehasarrived/README.md

 - iwc i dunno might be sensitive

-- extreme paranoia, anxiety, and trust issues. i have many episodes, maybe affecting how i act towards people
+- extreme paranoia, anxiety, and trust issues. i have many episodes, maybe affecting how i act towards people. whys this? most likely have ppd. its bad.

 - always ask for ships to int or to become friends. before that, interact with care. i may be sensitive to strangers.